Danson Mungatana: Education

 both from the University of Nairobi and a postgraduate diploma from the Kenya School of Law.
-He is also a PhD student of Management and Leadership.
+On 21 November 2025, Mungatana graduated with a Doctor of Philosophy in Leadership and Management, PhD. from The Management University of Africa.

 Other works

-He served as the chairman board of directors Kenya Ports Authority and is also currently serving as Commissioner COMESA Competition Commission.
+He served as the Chairman Board of Directors Kenya Ports Authority and is also currently serving as Commissioner COMESA Competition Commission.
 He is the Sole Proprietor Mungatana Co.Advocates.